7 Partitioning

 • Common strategies

-Two techniques are essential in guaranteeing the scalability and reliability of a distributed system: partitioning and replication.
-Partitioning seeks to overcome scalability limitations of a single component while replication seeks to overcome reliability limitations of a single component.
+Two techniques are essential for guaranteeing the scalability and reliability of a distributed system: partitioning and replication.
+Partitioning seeks to overcome the scalability limitations of a single component; replication seeks to overcome the reliability limitations of a single component.
+First up: partitioning.
+Chapter 8 covers replication.

 7.1 Encyclopedias and volumes

 When I was a teenager, one of my most cherished possessions was a small encyclopedia.
 An encyclopedia is a compilation of entries that are sorted alphabetically.
-However, my encyclopedia was too extensive to fit into a single book.
-Instead, my encyclopedia was divided into multiple volumes (see Figure 7.1).
+My encyclopedia was too extensive to fit into a single book; instead, it was divided into volumes (see figure 7.1).

 Figure 7.1 Encyclopedias and volumes

-The encyclopedia represents a logical object while the volumes represent physical objects.
+The encyclopedia represents a logical object, and the volumes represent physical objects.
 Logically, the encyclopedia contains all entries, but physically, the volumes contain disjoint subsets of entries.

-The authors could have placed any item in a randomly selected volume.
-However, doing so would have made the encyclopedia completely useless.
-If I needed to find an item, I would be forced to scan the entire encyclopedia to locate the item or come to the realization that the item doesn't exist.
+The authors could have placed any item in a randomly selected volume, but doing so would have made the encyclopedia useless.
+If I needed to find an item, I would be forced to scan the entire encyclopedia to locate the item or come to the realization that the item doesn’t exist.

 7.2 Thinking in partitions